eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 - You know how you can handle iframes
 - Better understanding of `[Arguments]`, `[Setup]`, and `[Teardown]`
-- Understand the difference between `${variable}` and `@{variable}`
+- Understanding the difference between `${variable}` and `@{variable}`

 ## Introduction

 **NOTE: `Browser` doesn't support selecting a frame separately with a keyword, so this exercise is still under work for `Browser` part.**

-Iframes are a way of displaying another website's contents within another website.
-A key point here is that it is indeed _another website_.
+Iframes are a way of displaying one website's contents within another website.
+A key point here is that it is indeed _a different website_.
 This means that we cannot select elements from that website, while we're still working on the original website.

 The Bad Flask App uses iframes to present the form.
 Handling iframes is pretty straightforward in itself, but there are few things to consider:

-1. You must remember to deselect your frame when you're done using it
+1. You must remember to deselect your frame when you're done using it.
-2. If a website has lots of iframes and you need to jump from one frame to another, it's easy to get lost on which frame you've selected.
+2. If a website has a lot of iframes and you need to jump from one frame to another, it's easy to get lost in which frame you've selected at any given moment.
-3. Another way to get lost is to get your resource files messy if multiple keywords are using `Select Frame` and `Unselect Frame` from the SeleniumLibrary.
+3. Another way to get lost is to let your resource files get messy if multiple keywords are using `Select Frame` and `Unselect Frame` from the SeleniumLibrary.

 > Here's a little tricky part where Chrome and Firefox differ: in Chrome, when